Ruby Horsethief Rafting Trip 2023

 - Dry Bags – stuff doesn’t get so wet but if the rafts did flip, what would you not want to get wet.

 - Easy up for the second-day shore.
 Since we are there most of the day.
-(I believe Jeff and Diana have one they will be bringing) Could maybe use one more.
+Could maybe use one more.

 - Fishing Equipment if that’s your gig